Conservation charities receive £30,500 from Safari Park visitors

 Staff at the safari park raise awareness of projects and encourage donations at talks, presentations and shows throughout the day.
 All of the money raised is donated to projects, which are nominated on an annual basis by the animal Keepers at the Safari Park.

-Head of Education, Katie Macfarlane comments:
+Education Officer, Katie Macfarlane comments:

 “Thanks to our visitors generous support, we have been able to forward £30,500 to twelve conservation projects worldwide.